Chert: Prehistoric and historic uses

-Chert is of only modest economic importance today as a source of silica (quartz sand being much more important.)
+Chert is of only modest economic importance today as a source of silica (quartz being much more abundant in sand).
 However, chert deposits may be associated with valuable deposits of iron, uranium, manganese, phosphorite, and petroleum.

 Tools

 In prehistoric times, chert was often used as a raw material for the construction of stone tools.
 Like obsidian, as well as some rhyolites, felsites, quartzites, and other tool stones used in lithic reduction, chert fractures in a Hertzian cone when struck with sufficient force.
 This results in conchoidal fractures, a characteristic of all minerals with no cleavage planes.
-In this kind of fracture, a cone of force propagates through the material from the point of impact, eventually removing a full or partial cone; this result is familiar to anyone who has seen what happens to a plate-glass window when struck by a small object, such as an air gun projectile.
+In this kind of fracture, a cone of force propagates through the material from the point of impact, eventually removing a full or partial cone, as when plate glass is struck by a small hard projectile.
 The partial Hertzian cones produced during lithic reduction are called flakes, and exhibit features characteristic of this sort of breakage, including striking platforms, bulbs of force, and occasionally eraillures, which are small secondary flakes detached from the flake's bulb of force.

 When a chert stone is struck against an iron-bearing surface, sparks result.
 This makes chert an excellent tool for starting fires, and both flint and common chert were used in various types of fire-starting tools, such as tinderboxes, throughout history.
 A primary historic use of common chert and flint was for flintlock firearms, in which the chert striking a metal plate produces a spark that ignites a small reservoir containing black powder, discharging the firearm.

 Construction

-Cherts are subject to problems when used as concrete aggregates.
-Deeply weathered chert develops surface pop-outs when used in concrete that undergoes freezing and thawing because of the high porosity of weathered chert.
-The other concern is that certain cherts undergo an alkali-silica reaction with high-alkali cements.
+Cherts can cause several problems when used as concrete aggregates.
+Deeply weathered chert develops surface pop-outs when used in concrete that undergoes freezing and thawing because of its high porosity.

+A second concern is that certain cherts undergo an alkali-silica reaction with high-alkali cements.
 This reaction leads to cracking and expansion of concrete and ultimately to failure of the material.

 Varieties

-There are numerous varieties of chert, classified based on their visible, microscopic and physical characteristics.
-Some of the more common varieties are:
+There are numerous varieties of chert, which are classified by their visible, microscopic and physical characteristics.
+Examples are: